Rodeobe/coloursofhydrogen/README.md

 - The red variant uses high-temperature catalytic cracking of water using thermal nuclear power as the energy source.

 And lastly, **White hydrogen** refers to naturally occurring hydrogen.

+##Contribute

+This is a crowdsourced list.
+So if you have comments, corrections, etc feel free to share them

+More importantly: if you like this webpage, share it!
+Like the project on GitHub, share it to your followers on your socials, or do a shootout to us.
+Thank you!
+##Interesting reads
+(wip)